Gem Visa credit card

 Necessary documents and information

-During the application process you will be asked to supply:
+During the application process, you are asked to supply:

 - Your driver’s licence or passport